Kuratoro/zk.zettel.page/navigation.md

   * Search - takes you to the search page
   * Z-Index - displays all the notes in clusters

-## Navigation Pane

-* This pane displays all the links connected to the note:
-  * Down - all the notes branching from the note
-  * Automatic backlinking:
-    * Up - all the notes which branch to the note
-    * Other backlinks - relevant notes that are not related through branching
+## Navigating nearby zettels

+* Scroll up (above the title) to see all the zettels branching off to the current zettel.
+It will be displayed in tree form.
+* Backlinks that do not branch off to the current zettel (but only link to them) will be displayed at the bottom, if any.